hazalGund/Selenium-Java-Cucumber/README.md

 Use TestRunner:

 1. Open your IDE (e.g., IntelliJ IDEA, Eclipse).
-2. Navigate to src/test/java/testRunner/TestRunner.java.
+2. Navigate to **src/test/java/testRunner/TestRunner.java**
 3. Right-click on the TestRunner class and select Run 'TestRunner'.

 This will execute the Cucumber tests and generate the report.

-or execute the following command:
+Or execute the following command:

 ```sh
 mvn test